For loops and range()

 - Generate number sequences with range()

-Think of the difference like this: while is for situations where you do not know exactly when to stop (waiting for user input, for example). for is for situations where you know precisely what you are iterating over, a list of subjects, a set of grades, a weekly timetable.
-And that is exactly what we will do in this lesson: we will build a school schedule generator, piece by piece.
+Here is the rule worth keeping: reach for while when you do not know when to stop (waiting on user input).
+Reach for for when you already know what you are walking through, a list of subjects, a set of grades, a weekly timetable.
+That is the whole job this lesson.
+We build a school schedule generator, piece by piece, and you will feel how much shorter the code gets.

 The for loop